Music of the Spheres (Coldplay album): Commercial performance

-Music of the Spheres debuted at number one on the UK Albums Chart with 101,045 units sold, marking Coldplay's ninth number-one album and the fastest selling record of the year at the time of release, being the first project since Ed Sheeran's No.6 Collaborations Project to debut with over 100,000 units sold in the country.
-According to Music Week, the record was one of the key releases which contributed to the increase of CD sales during 2021, along with Adele's 30, Sheeran's = and ABBA's Voyage.
-It was also the fifth and 15th best-selling album of the year in the cassette and vinyl formats, respectively.
+Music of the Spheres debuted atop the UK Albums Chart with 101,045 units sold, becoming Coldplay's ninth number-one and the first release of the 2020s to move over 100,000 units in a week across the country.
+It also reached number four on the US Billboard 200 by shifting 57,000 units, making it their eighth Top 10 album.
+In France, the band topped the chart for a sixth time, with 15,908 units.
+Four songs from Music of the Spheres appeared on South Korea's Gaon Download Chart simultaneously, including non-single "People of the Pride".
+According to Music Week, the record was among the United Kingdom's main contributors to the increase of CD sales in 2021, along with Adele's 30, Ed Sheeran's = and ABBA's Voyage.
+It became the fifth best-selling album of the year in cassette and the 15th best-selling on vinyl as well.